 Daniel and I camped at Four Mile Creek State Park due to its proximity to Niagara Falls but ended up loving the park in its own right.
 Located only 15 miles north of the mighty Niagara, Four Mile Creek State Park makes the perfect base from which to explore the falls and surrounding area.
 We lucked into a campsite with a waterfront view and it was incredible.
 Plus there weren’t many other people around since we camped mid-week.

-Trails along the Lake Ontario shoreline offer spectacular panoramic views across the lake and all the way to Toronto on a clear day.
+Trails along the Lake Ontario shoreline offer spectacular panoramic views and are among some of the best hikes in Upstate New York.
+You can see across the lake and all the way to Toronto on a clear day.
 A marshy area near the mouth of Four Mile Creek is a fun place to explore and home to a variety of animals including great blue herons and white tail deer.
 While there is no swimming available at Four Mile Creek State Park, beach swimming is available nearby at Wilson Tuscarora State Park and pool swimming at Fort Niagara State Park.

 Advanced reservations for Four Mile Creek State Park are recommended and can be made on the Reserve America web site.
 (Note: due to the COVID-19 pandemic, the campground is currently only accepting reservations made in advance.
 No walk-ins or same-day reservations are permitted).